Bricktech2000/Notes/notes/conventions.md

 presentation-style notes are viewed using Obisdian's _Start presentation_ feature

+### markup

+- [[markdown]] is used non-semantically for styling purposes
-slides are seperated by using horizontal rules, `---`
+- slides are seperated by using horizontal rules, `---`

-headings and content can optionally be seperated using an HTML line break, `<br />`
+- headings and content can optionally be seperated using an HTML line break, `<br />`

-personal comments and notes are to be written between `<?` and `?>` tags, and not between `<!--` and `-->` tags
+- personal comments and notes are to be written between `<?` and `?>` tags, and not between `<!--` and `-->` tags

+### note system

-level-3 headings are not used as they look too similar to level-2 headings on Obsidian. there can be multiple level-1 headings in one presentation
+- level-3 headings are not used as they look too similar to level-2 headings on Obsidian. there may be multiple level-1 headings in one presentation

 ## other conventions